groovy-tutorial/groovy-tutorial/manuscript/10/10_11_GreatBeyond.md

 # The great beyond

 That covers most (not all) of the Groovy syntax.
 My goal was to introduce you to the "core" syntax of Groovy so that you can start programming with a good working knowledge in the language.
-From this point I hope you'll find this book and the [Groovy documentation](http://www.groovy-lang.org/documentation.html) an essential companion to your efforts.
+From this point I hope you'll find this book and the [Groovy documentation](http://www.groovy-lang.org/documentation.html) to be essential companions in your Groovy programming efforts.

 There are further Groovy features you may like to use in your projects: